ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 {{draft-davidson-pp-protocol}}.
 To facilitate this, the Issuer MUST hold a Privacy Pass protocol keypair at any given time.
-The Issuer public key MUST be made available to all Clients in such a way that key rotations and other updates can be monitored.
+The Issuer public key MUST be made available to all Clients in such a way that key rotations and other updates are publicly visible.
 The Issuer MAY also require additional state for ensuring this.
 We provide a wider discussion in
 {{key-mgmt}}.